GSA/digitalgov.gov/content/posts/2014-09-11-cheaters-thieves-saboteurs-other-nefarious-competitors.md

   - crowdsourcing
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/09/600-x-400-Businessman-Fighting-Bplanet-iStock-Thinkstock-181596463.jpg" alt="Fighting businessmen" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/09/600-x-400-Businessman-Fighting-Bplanet-iStock-Thinkstock-181596463.jpg" alt="Fighting businessmen" %}

 Challenge and prize competitions are competitive and not always squeaky clean.
 There is money at stake, pride, honor, and awards.

 So this [Quartz](http://qz.com/261138/crowdsourcing-competitions-encourage-malicious-behavior-study-finds/)/[NexGov article, _Crowdsourcing Behavior Encourages Malicious Behavior, Study Finds_](http://www.nextgov.com/big-data/2014/09/crowdsourcing-competitions-encourage-malicious-behavior-study-finds/93410/), that highlights the ugly side of competitions hits a raw nerve.
 The University of Southampton in the UK and the National Information and Communications Technology Australia (NICTA) conducted the study, examining recent crowdsourcing competitions.

 > Crowdsourcing generally espouses openness and broad-based cooperation, but the researchers explained that it also brings out people’s worst competitive instincts.

 > “[T]he openness makes crowdsourcing solutions vulnerable to malicious behaviour of other interested parties,” said one of the study’s authors, Victor Naroditskiy from the University of Southampton, in a [release on the study](http://www.eurekalert.org/pub_releases/2014-09/uos-rfc090314.php).
 “Malicious behaviour can take many forms, ranging from sabotaging problem progress to submitting misinformation.
 This comes to the front in crowdsourcing contests where a single winner takes the prize.”

 There are a few things we&#8217;ve noticed and noted in our experience over the last four years with challenge competitions run by federal agencies and studying others in the private sector: